Two Roosters Ice Cream

-Two Roosters Ice Cream is an ice cream parlor founded in Raleigh, North Carolina, United States, with five locations located around The Research Triangle.
+Two Roosters Ice Cream is an ice cream parlor founded in Raleigh, North Carolina, United States, with six locations located around The Research Triangle.
 Founded by NC State alumnus Jared Plummer, the parlor began operations in March 2015 out of a travel trailer-turned ice cream truck.
 By serving non-traditional flavors like grilled cheese and pizza, Plummer gained the public support and funds to open his first brick and mortar location in Raleigh in 2017.
 In subsequent years, other locations have been opened as recently as October 2024 in Durham, Wake Forest, and Cary.

 Alongside eleven permanent flavors, the parlor rotates through several seasonal flavors of ice cream, which are either picked by the parlor or decided in guest collaborations.
 The parlor has won the award for "best local ice cream" four times in the annual WRAL Voter's Choice Awards and was named one of the best ice cream parlors in the nation by USA Today in 2019 and 2023.